researchstudio-sat/webofneeds/documentation/build-with-eclipse.md

         ...
         </Service>
   ```

-**NOTE: replace with your own certificate path for server and client certificate locations if necessary**

 7. Edit server configuration: DoubleClick the server in the "Server View" and select:
 	*  Open launch configuration >> (x)= Arguments >> VM arguments